dbeniamine/vim-mail/README.markdown

-**This repository is only a mirror, all developpment happens at [gitlab](https://gitlab.com/dbeniamine/vim-mail)**

 # Readme

 ## Anounces

-Vim-mail can now handle (virtually) any contact providers, this implies a few configuration changes.
+Since v0.2.7 Vim-mail can handle (virtually) any contact providers, this implies a few configuration changes.

 see
 [contacts completion](#contacts-completion)